 Arlene White, PT M. Anim.
 St. (Physiotherapy), Instructor

-Course Description — The purpose of this course is to provide participants with a fundamental understanding of the anatomy, physiology, biomechanics, and gait patterns of the horse.
-Students will be introduced to the core concepts of evidence based physiotherapy including, musculoskeletal and soft tissue palpation, range of motion testing, manual therapies, and modalities applied during equine rehabilitation.
-Business aspects focusing on start up of an Equine Rehabilitation business and providing documentation using objective measurements will be emphasized.
-The skills learned in this course will allow graduates to bring benefit to horses, their owners and their veterinarians.
+Course Description — The purpose of this course is to provide participants with a fundamental understanding of the core concepts of physiotherapy assessment and treatment of the equine patient.
+The lessons include assessment and treatment techniques for the following: manual therapy, soft tissue mobilization, range of motion testing, therapeutic exercise, and electro modalities used in equine rehabilitation.
+The skills learned in this course will allow graduates to bring benefit to horses, their owners.

-Introduction to physical rehabilitation and evidence based medicine.
+Introduction to physical rehabilitation assessment and treatment using evidence based medicine.

-Introduction to manual therapy including mobilization of soft tissue and fascia.
+Introduction to manual therapy including mobilization of joints, soft tissue, and fascia.